 High School Transcripts

 In order to meet the minimum requirement for admission to DigiPen, all applicants must have completed grade 12 or the equivalent.
 We recommend applicants have a minimum 2.5 cumulative grade point average on a 4.0 scale in their most recent studies.
-Applicants must submit official transcripts from all high schools attended, including a final transcript showing proof of high-school graduation.

 Type of transcripts you must submit depend on your situation:

 Current high school seniors should submit their most recent in-progress high school transcripts with their application.
-Accepted applicants will need to provide a final transcript showing proof of graduation prior to enrollment.
+Accepted applicants will need to provide a final official transcript showing proof of graduation prior to enrollment.